BeniaminC/CS162_F20_W1/README.md

 if you don't understand these concept, you should ask for help by going to office hours.

-NOTE:Some concepts may be extensions to lectures and labs (i.e. modern style C++ programming).
+NOTE: Some concepts may be extensions to lectures and labs (i.e. modern style C++ programming).